Bulk Viscosity of Two-Flavor Color Superconducting Quark Matter in Neutron Star Mergers: Introduction

 The investigation of bulk viscosity in quark matter within the context of BNS mergers remains in its early stages~\cite{Rojas2024,Hernandez2024,Alford2024PhRvDLett}.
 Refs.~\cite{Rojas2024,Hernandez2024} focused on bulk viscosity in unpaired quark matter arising from non-leptonic and semi-leptonic weak processes.
 Rojas et al.\cite{Rojas2024} employed both perturbative QCD and holographic methods to obtain improved weak- and strong-coupling estimates of the bulk viscosity.
 Hernandez et al.~\cite{Hernandez2024} computed the bulk viscosity using the MIT bag model and perturbative QCD.
 Our previous work~\cite{Alford2024PhRvDLett} presented the first calculation of bulk viscosity that incorporates the effects of color superconductivity at intermediate densities and finite temperatures in the BNS context.
 In doing so, the conditions specific to BNS mergers, such as the charge and color neutrality, the density and temperature dependence of pairing gaps and chemical potentials, were treated self-consistently within the vector-interaction-enhanced NJL model.
+We assume that, in the temperature range $T\le 10$~MeV and for densities relevant to the quark cores of neutron stars, the matter remains transparent to neutrinos.
+This assumption does not contradict the existing studies of the neutrino mean free path in quark matter, although the precise condition for trapping depends on the specific model employed—such as the quark matter equation of state (EoS), composition, and possible pairing patterns (see Refs.~\cite{Carter2000,Steiner2001,Colvero2014}).
+We also expect that the bulk viscosity will be significantly suppressed once neutrinos become trapped on microscopic scales and reach equilibrium with the surrounding quark matter, consistent with our findings in the neutrino-trapped regime of nucleonic matter~\cite{Alford2020,Alford2021c,Alford2019b}.

 Refs.~\cite{Rojas2024, Hernandez2024} found a peak in the bulk viscosity at temperatures $T \leq 0.5$~MeV, which is due to non-leptonic processes, in agreement with earlier studies of cold quark matter~\cite{Alford:2006gy}.
 Furthermore, Ref.~\cite{Hernandez2024} identified a potential second peak at higher temperatures, around $T \sim 2$~MeV, which emerges for sufficiently large strange quark masses and is driven by semi-leptonic processes.
 In contrast, Ref.~\cite{Alford2024PhRvDLett} focuses on the high-temperature regime, $1 \leq T \leq 10$~MeV, and investigates semi-leptonic processes after verifying that non-leptonic ones equilibrate too rapidly to contribute significantly at these temperatures.
 Their analysis shows a peak within this range, driven by semi-leptonic Urca processes.
 Collectively, these studies indicate the presence of two distinct peaks in the bulk viscosity: the first at low temperatures ($T \leq 0.5$~MeV) driven by non-leptonic processes, and the second at higher temperatures (on the order of a few MeV) associated with semi-leptonic interactions.